-A technique with strong Oriental origins is palmspinning with small metal Chinese health balls, also known as “Baoding balls”, “medicine balls”, “therapy balls” “iron balls”.
+A technique with strong Oriental origins is palmspinning with small metal Chinese health balls, online pharmacy, also known as “Baoding balls”, “medicine balls”, “therapy balls” “iron balls”.
 This is the ancestor of Multiball Contact techniques and can be traced back to the Ming Dynasty (1368-1644).

 A little more about Chinese medicine balls.

 For example the famous billiard ball manipulation routine from the magician Cardini in the mid-20th Century.
 It’s a lovely routine with Cards and cigarettes, but the real important bit starts at 5:00 min:

 Cardini in action – Watch from 5:00 to 5:55min for billiard ball manipulation, including a cradle

 1 Ball Body Rolling

 This has origins in Asia using a woven basket ball (see Chinlone).
 It came to the West in the 1800s, brought by highly skilled “oriental jugglers” who inspired incredible body rollers including; Paul Cinquevalli (1859-1918), Enrico Rastelli (1896-1931) and Francis Brunn (1922/3-2004).

 Today, some of the best body rolling skills can be seen in Rhythmic Gymnastics, which has existed since the 1880s and has been an Olympic sport since 1984.